 If the video is paused, playback will remain paused after rewinding.

 CTRL + [

 This is generally used once subtitles are already entered.
-So more so in the reviewing phase when you are adjust the timing of the subtitles.
+So more in the reviewing phase when you adjust the timing of the subtitles.

-When you use CTRL + [ , where the playhead is (the red line) will be the start of the next subtitle.
+When you use CTRL + [ , the start of the next subtitle will be adjusted to where the playhead is (the redline).

 If the red line is in the middle of a subtitle, that will become the subtitle's end at the same time.
 Below is an example.